The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 One of the leaders of Company E’s attack was Staff Sergeant Tsuneo Takemoto.
 In the early phases of the action his platoon was temporarily stopped by an enemy group armed with machine pistols.
 Takemoto jumped to his feet and ran thirty yards into the enemy fire, raking the positions with his tommy gun and shouting as he ran.
 Inspired by his courage, his men charged after him and destroyed the strong point.
 Later, his platoon was counterattacked by twelve Germans.
 He organized his men and checked the initial rush.
 He then sent out a small flank group whose fire temporarily confused the Germans.
 As the enemies’ attention wavered, he led another charge, again running thirty yards into the hostile fire to give his men a chance to close with the enemy.
 His platoon completely routed the Germans and continued the advance, capturing thirty-four prisoners before the end of the action.
 Sergeant Takemoto was awarded the Distinguished Service Cross.

-As nearly as anyone could calculate, the leading battalions were now no more than 700 yards from the “lost battalion” of the 141st Infantry.
-The process of making the actual relief would probably not be too difficult in spite of the fact that the 442d Infantry was now down to half its fighting strength.
-The Germans had suffered terrible losses on October 29th; at least 350 men have been killed, wounded or captured.
+As nearly as anyone could calculate, the leading battalions were now no more than seven-hundred yards from the “lost battalion” of the 141st Infantry.
+The process of making the actual relief would probably not be too difficult in spite of the fact that the 442nd Infantry was now down to half its fighting strength.
+The Germans had suffered terrible losses on October 29; at least three-hundred and fifty men had been killed, wounded, or captured.

 100 B Pvt.
 Nakano, Tsutomu